Sign Up for a Free Account

 (3) Other insomnia disorder

-The Diagnostic and Statistical Manual of Mental Disorders (5th ed, DSM-V) has been produced by the American Psychiatric Association and is more likely to be used by biological and psychiatric specialists (03).
-DSM-V emphasizes the need for independent clinical attention of a sleep disorder regardless of mental or other medical problems that may be present.
-Two previous diagnosessleep disorder related to another mental disorder and sleep disorder related to another medical conditionhave been eliminated, and greater specificity of coexisting conditions is provided for each of the 10 sleep-wake disorders defined, including insomnia.
-DSM-V also replaces primary insomnia with the diagnosis of insomnia disorder, a switch to avoid the primary/secondary designation when this disorder co-occurs with other conditions and to reflect changes throughout the classification.
+The Diagnostic and Statistical Manual of Mental Disorders, 5th edition (DSM-5 and DSM-5 text revision), has been produced by the American Psychiatric Association and is more likely to be used by biological and psychiatric specialists (02).
+The DSM emphasizes the need for independent clinical attention of a sleep disorder regardless of mental or other medical problems that may be present.
+Two previous diagnoses—sleep disorder related to another mental disorder and sleep disorder related to another medical condition—have been eliminated, and greater specificity of coexisting conditions is provided for each of the 10 sleep-wake disorders defined, including insomnia.
+Starting from DSM-5, primary insomnia has been replaced with a diagnosis of insomnia disorder, a switch to avoid the primary/secondary designation when this disorder co-occurs with other conditions and to reflect changes throughout the classification.

 This is an article preview.